MarkHoeber/get_started_dita/README.md

-# Get Started with DITA
+# Get Started with DITA ~ Let's give it a go!

 Fork this repository to get started using DITA.